After Cappodocia I had no idea where to go next on this trip around Turkey that I didn’t plan to take but somehow ended up taking anyway.

-From Antalya my next job was to take a Dolmus (a little minibus) to travel down to Kas (pronounced: cash), which was a four hour bus ride away and cost a bargain 12 lira (less than four euros).
+From Antalya my next job was to take a Dolmus (a little minibus) to Kas (pronounced: cash), which is a four hour bus ride away and cost a bargain 12 lira (less than four euros).

 The bus was full up when we left the station and then a bit further out we stopped at a bus stop where four young women were waiting, each with a large suitcase.
 ‘I suppose they’ll have to wait for the next bus’, I thought.
 Wrong.
 The driver produced four little collapsable stools out from under his seat and placed them in the aisle.
 He then sat each woman on one of them, with her bag in front of her.
 To say the little minibus was crammed to capacity would be an understatement.

 Kas is a nice little town.
 It is about as far south as you can get in mainland Europe, on a similar latitude to Tunis.
 This means it gets very hot in summer, although by the time I got there mid-September it was starting to get a little more comfortable.

 Kas was a lot quieter than Antalya.
 Firstly, the Turkish holiday was coming to an end but also Kas is just that bit too far from any airport, making it a lot less visited than other coastal towns.